 Of course, we have other theories on how it ended up here.

 - Bring your mechanical keyboard to office day.
 Everyone gets pissed because they’re OUTEMU blue mechanicals that are loud as fuck.
 Can’t return it on Amazon.

 - The keyboard is not blingy enough!
 Needs more blinding RGB LEDs.

 So, even if this keyboard the RedDragon Kumara K522W-N was discounted on the RedDragons site to $20.
 It’s still a steal.

 03/18/2023 Aaaaaaand it’s gone!

 Hah!
 Spoke too soon!
-A friend is going to college and wanted a keyboard for their laptop.
+A friend is going to college and wants a keyboard for their laptop.
 Off it goes!
 Told them if it breaks don’t get too mad as it was only $2.

 As from our previous article, we are a bit of a fan of RedDragon because there’s no bloatware and you get what you paid for.
 Just wanted to write this up to let people know to always check out the thrift store every now and then as it may surprise you.
 Money goes to a good cause and hardware gets a second chance at life.
-As most of the people we know within our physical reach already have alright keyboards.
+Most of the people we know within our physical reach already have alright keyboards.
 We would have kept it around as a good bench keyboard but we got plenty of those.
 Even if the controller on a keyboard was dead we would’ve extracted the mechanical keys for another arduinodeck style project.